jwaliszko/ExpressiveAnnotations/README.md

     ErrorMessage = "If you plan to travel abroad, why visit the same country twice?")] public string ReasonForTravel { get; set; }
 ```
-With **imperative** programming, you define the control flow of the computation which needs to be done.
+With **imperative** programming you define the control flow of the computation which needs to be done.
 You tell the compiler what you want, exactly step by step.

 If we choose this way instead of model fields decoration, it has negative impact on the complexity of the code.
 Logic responsible for validation is now implemented somewhere else in our application, e.g. inside controllers actions instead of model class itself:
 ```C#